Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Introduction

 To summarize, we design factorization-based formulations and algorithms for matrix completion that \begin{enumerate} \item Achieve a specified target misfit level provided by the user (i.e. solve~\eqref{BPDN}). \item Achieve recovery in spite of severe data contamination using robust cost functions $\rho$ in~\eqref{BPDN} \item Incorporate subspace information into the inversion using re-weighting. \end{enumerate}

 The paper proceeds as follows.
 In section~\ref{sec:MathematicalFormulations}, we briefly discuss and compare the formulations~\eqref{QP}, \eqref{LASSO}, and~\eqref{BPDN}.
-We also review the SPG$\ell_1$ algorithm~\cite{BergFriedlander:2008} to solve~\eqref{BPDN}, along with recent extensions for~\eqref{BPDN} formulations developed in~\cite{AravkinBurkeFriedlander:2012}.
+We also review the SPG$\ell_1$ algorithm~\cite{BergFriedlander:2008} to solve~\eqref{BPDN}, along with recent extensions for~\eqref{BPDN} formulations developed in~\cite{AravkinBurkeFriedlander:2013}.
 In section~\ref{sec:RankOptimization}, we formulate the convex relaxation for the rank optimization problem, and review SVD-free factorization methods.
-In section~\ref{sec:BurMont}, we extend analysis from~\cite{Burer03localminima} to characterize the relationship between local minima of rank-optimization problems and their factorized counterparts in a very general setting.
-In section~\ref{sec:NewAlgorithm}, we propose an algorithm that combines matrix factorization with the approach proposed by~\cite{BergFriedlander:2008} and extended in~\cite{AravkinBurkeFriedlander:2012}.
+In section~\ref{sec:BurMont}, we extend analysis from~\cite{Burer03localminima} to characterize the relationship between local minima of rank-optimization problems and their factorized counterparts \black{in a general setting that captures all formulations of interest here}.
+In section~\ref{sec:NewAlgorithm}, we propose an algorithm that combines matrix factorization with the approach developed by~\cite{BergFriedlander:2008,BergFriedlander:2011,AravkinBurkeFriedlander:2013}.
 We develop the robust extensions in section~\ref{sec:Robust}, and reweighting extensions in section~\ref{sec:reweighting}.
 Numerical results for both the Netflix Prize problem and for seismic trace interpolation of real data are presented in section~\ref{sec:NumericalResults}.